expo/expo/docs/pages/preview/eas-update/deployment-patterns.md

 Testing changes: (a) Test changes on TestFlight and the Play Store Internal Track and/or (b) Test changes with internal distribution builds.

-Publishing updates: (c) create update branches that are environment based, like "staging" and "production".
+Publishing updates: (c) create update branches that are environment-based, like "staging" and "production".

 Diagram of flow: